Privacy Notice – GDPR

 This privacy notice aims to let you know how and for what purposes EUC uses, processes, and looks after your personal information.
 Below we provide information about the processing of your personal data and the data protection rights you are afforded.
 The content and scope of the data processing are largely based on each of the products and services that you have requested or that have been agreed with you.

-We process your personal data in accordance with the provisions of GDPR and the applicable local legislation as amended from time to time and this notice sets out your rights under the new laws.
+We process personal data in compliance with the provisions of GDPR and the applicable local legislation as amended from time to time.
+Mainly for compliance with legal obligations, for the performance of contractual obligations, and for the purposes of safeguarding our legitimate interests.

 We process personal data that we receive from you in the context of our business and/or academic relationship.
 To the extent necessary and in order to provide our services we also process personal data that may also be obtained from publicly available sources.